-- 1. Do one of the following: - Go to Connection > New Workspace. - Right-click a stream in the Streams tab and select New Workspace. - Right-click in the Workspaces tab and select New Workspace. - 2.
+- 1. Do one of the following: - Go to Connection > New Workspace. - In the Streams tab (in the right pane), right-click a stream and select New Workspace. - In the Workspaces tab (in the right pane), right-click and select New Workspace. - 2.
 If the Workspace Name dialog opens, enter a name and click OK.